drmohammadatieh/ExcellecxE/README.md

 ### Application Instructions

-The first option is to **merging**.
+The first option is **merging**.
 For example, if you have several test results for the same group of students and each exam has its own excel sheet, this application will help you to merge them into one excel sheet.
 This is illustrated in the following example.
 Here there are three tests for the same group of students and we want to merge them in one excel sheet.
 You just need to place all the test sheets in the **Files for merging** folder and run the **merge.py** script.

 <img src ="Images/Test 1.jpg" width = '200'> <img src ="Images/Test 2.jpg" width = '200'> <img src ="Images/Test 3.jpg" width = '200'>